grahampugh/grahampugh.github.io/_posts/2022-09-29-software-update-check.md

 ## Do we need to run the softwareupdate command at all?

-If you take a look in the `install.log` log file on a Mac, `softwareupdated` appears to run pretty often.
-I don't have data to say exactly how often, but it appears to be several times a day, without any manual prompting.
-In that case, is it really worth polling the software catalogs again in your own script or tool?
+The `softwareupdate` command is just one of the possible ways that a Mac may check for updates.

+In the Software Update settings, a user can check the box "Automatically keep my Mac up to date".
+Or, in the "Advanced" section, they could just check the box "Check for updates".
+When this is checked, a LaunchDaemon is set that checks for updates every six hours.
+These settings can of course also be managed via MDM.

+Additionally, your MDM software may also include methods for checking for software updates via MDM commands.
+And, of course, users may make manual checks of their own accord.

+One can imagine that if you have competing management, security and "nudging" tools all running uncoordinated software update checks, potentially simulteneuosly, this could cause the issues that have been reported.
+Perhaps the "Check for updates" box is enough?

-We can access the data from the checks that are made by the machine by consulting the preferences file `com.apple.SoftwareUpdate.plist`.
+We can access the data from the software update checks by consulting the preferences file `com.apple.SoftwareUpdate.plist`.
 I first learned this from the people at Root3 who wrote the excellent [Support][1] app.

 If we consult the `RecommendedUpdates` key, we get a list of available updates. :